 Adoptions can be processed up to 30 minutes before closing time.
-If you wish to adopt an animals and it’s less than 30 minutes before closing, we can place the pet on hold for you to finish your visitation and/or finalize the adoption the following day.
+If you wish to adopt an animals and it’s less than 30 minutes before closing, we can place the pet on hold for a fee for 24 hours to allow you to finish your visitation and/or finalize the adoption the following day.

-If you’re not ready to complete an adoption, you may place an animal on hold for 24 hours with a $25, non-refundable, non-transferable deposit.
-If the adoption is completed during those 24 hours, your deposit will be applied toward the adoption fee.
-If the hold is cancelled or the adoption is not completed during the 24-hour hold period, the deposit will be forfeited.
-Only one hold may be placed on animal at a time.
+If you’re not ready to complete an adoption, you may place an animal on hold for 24 hours with a non-refundable, non-transferable fee of $30 for dogs and cats, or $10 for all other animals.
+This hold fee supports the extra day of housing, staffing, and care needed and will not be applied toward the adoption of the animal.
+Only one hold may be placed on an animal at a time.
 All adoptions and adoption holds must be processed in person.

 We do not allow pet introductions at the shelter.
 Proper pet introductions require in-shelter resources we do not have at this time.
 A properly staged introduction outside the shelter increases the chances of a positive introduction outcome.
 Adopters are provided step-by-step instructions on how to introduce their new pet to resident pets, and our expert behavior staff is just a phone call away should adopters need advice.